Self-reinforcing feedback and human behaviour

 An unconstrained amplifying feedback cycle will cause exponential change.
 An example of this is when a person leans back past the tipping point of their chair and crashes to the ground.
 However, in most systems, the change is not exponential because something disrupts the cycle, e.g., a friend catches the chair before it crashes to the floor, or some processes are inherently slow, like melting ice.

-Problem gambling does not escalate exponentially because each of the above inhibiting factors slows the cycles driving the gambling.
+Problem gambling does not escalate exponentially because each of the above inhibiting factors can slow the cycles driving the gambling.
 For client Zed, this included his attempts to stop gambling and the lack of frequent local horse races.

 Feedback cycles organise other systems.